D-REX: Dialogue Relation Extraction with Explanations: Introduction

-Our work aims to extract explanations that clearly indicate a relation while also benefiting a relation extraction model by providing cross-sentence reasoning.
+Our work aims to extract explanations that clearly indicate a relation while also benefiting an RE model by providing cross-sentence reasoning.
 Our proposed approach, \drex, makes use of multiple learning signals to train an explanation extraction model.
-We utilize trigger words as a partial supervision signal and demonstrate that full trigger word annotation is unnecessary for learning meaningful explanations.
-In addition to partial supervision from labeled triggers, we propose multiple reward functions used with a policy gradient, allowing the model to explore the explanation space and find explanations that benefit the re-ranking model.
+First, \drex\;utilizes trigger words as a partial supervision signal.
+Additionally, we propose multiple reward functions used with a policy gradient, allowing the model to explore the explanation space and find explanations that benefit the re-ranking model.
+Including these reward functions allows \drex\;to learn meaningful explanations on data with less than 40\% supervised triggers.

-In order to predict relation- and entity-specific explanations in \drex, we pose relation extraction as a relation re-ranking task with explanation extraction as an intermediate step.
-We show that this is not possible for a model trained to perform both tasks simultaneously.
-Figure \ref{figure:1} shows an example where \drex\;initially predicts an incorrect relation but is able to identify a meaningful explanation for the correct relation, which allows it to re-rank the relations accurately.
+In order to predict relation- and entity-specific explanations in \drex, we pose RE as a relation re-ranking task with explanation extraction as an intermediate step and show that this is not possible for a model trained to perform both tasks jointly.

 Our contributions are summarized as follows: \begin{itemize} \item We propose \drex, \textbf{D}ialogue \textbf{R}elation \textbf{E}xtraction with e\textbf{X}planations, a novel system trained by policy gradient and semi-supervision.